High-Grade Glioma (HGG) – Brief Information

 Course of treatment (standard therapy for patients from 3 years of age)

-The following paragraphs introduce the current recommendations for standard therapy for children and adolescents (from 3 years of age) with high-grade glioma (grade-IV glioma, anaplastic glioma grade III, pontine glioma, gliomatosis cerebri).
+The following paragraphs introduce the current recommendations for standard therapy for children and adolescents (from 3 years of age) with high-grade gliomas CNS WHO-grade 3 or 4, pontine glioma or gliomatosis cerebri).
 Treatment recommendation for children younger than three years of age is different, in particular, it doesn't include radiotherapy.
-Information on treatment as per therapy optimising study "HIT-HGG 2013", which has been open for recruitment since spring 2018, can be found in the chapter „Treatment according to trial HIT-HGG 2013".

-First step when treating a patient with high-grade glioma is maximal neurosurgical tumour removal, with the exception of pontine glioma and gliomatosis cerebri, which are surgically not accessible due to their localisation or growth pattern, respectively.
+First step when treating a patient with high-grade glioma is maximal neurosurgical tumour removal, with the exception of pontine glioma and gliomatosis cerebri, which are surgically not accessible due to their location or growth pattern, respectively.

 Surgery is followed by radiotherapy and chemotherapy, which are also recommended for patients with inoperable tumours.
 Treatment consists of two major parts: the induction phase at the beginning (induction therapy) and the subsequent consolidation phase (consolidation therapy).
 Both phases include various treatment blocks.